-New, exclusive FOX Model a game changer in short term weather prediction for tracking tropical systems
+New, exclusive FOX Weather Model a game changer in short term weather prediction for tracking tropical systems

 FOX Weather is taking advantage of the latest computing technology to run a new, exclusive high-resolution forecast model.

-The FOX Forecast Center and WTVT Tampa Bay have exclusively collaborated to officially launch the FOX Model, a high-resolution forecast model that uses the latest computing technology, on FOX Weather.
+The FOX Forecast Center and WTVT Tampa Bay have exclusively collaborated to develop the FOX Weather Model, a high-resolution forecast model that is now the most powerful forecasting tool available, using the latest computing technology.

 "This is a game changer for us," FOX Forecast Center executive meteorologist Mike Rawlins said.
 "And now, we're investing in new technology to run the model faster and at a higher resolution, improving our forecast accuracy every day."